U.S. imposes sanctions on members of Venezuela’s Supreme Court

 In issuing its sanctions ruling, the U.S. Treasury Department cited several court rulings since the opposition gained control of congress.
 One was the approval of Maduro’s budget and his appointment of two government sympathizers to the National Electoral Council, decisions that are supposed to require National Assembly approval.
 Another was a ruling a year ago declaring null all acts of the National Assembly issued while it remains in contempt of an earlier ruling requiring the congress to unseat three elected lawmakers over still-unproven allegations of voting fraud.

+Moreno, while not directly involved in those decisions, has defended them and from the bench also upheld a nearly 14-year sentence against opposition leader Leopoldo Lopez a day after Trump called for his release at a White House meeting with his wife.

 There was no immediate reaction from the Maduro government, but in the past it has disputed that the country’s justice system is politicized.
-Maduro has said he had no prior knowledge of the Supreme Court ruling against congress in March, pointing to the objections raised by his chief prosecutor as proof that Venezuela’s institutions operate independently.
+Maduro has said he had no prior knowledge of the Supreme Court ruling against congress in March, pointing to the objections raised by Venezuela’s chief prosecutor as proof the country’s institutions operate independently.

+The new sanctions come as Maduro is facing increasing pressure at home and abroad to hold elections.
+On Thursday, several thousand demonstrators once again collapsed Caracas and other cities in protests that ended in clashes with security forces firing tear gas and rubber bullets.
+More than 2,000 people have been detained and hundreds injured during almost daily protests.

+In the western city of Maracaibo, a 25-year-old was killed when he was crushed by a truck during a protest, the chief prosecutor’s office said.
+Local media said he was a medical student belonging to the so-called “Green Cross,” a group of volunteer first-responders that is a fixture at opposition marches

 Maduro has vowed to resolve his nation’s crisis by convoking a special assembly to rewrite Venezuela’s constitution.
 The opposition rejects that plan as another attempt by the president to tighten his grip on power, and opposition leaders are calling on Venezuelans to continue to take to the streets in protest.